The64thGamer/cheeseepedia/content/bvaitluwu1utoyvk/content.md

 #### Interior

 All interiors were redone to have white walls with brown breadboards accompanying them.
-The first few locations to receive the remodel in 1986 and 1987 had the bottom halves of the walls repainted to be blue.{{< cite 1 >}}
+The first few locations to receive the remodel in 1986 and 1987 had the bottom halves of the walls repainted to be blue.[1]
 The service areas of locations would have their accompanying neon sign above, most of the time is accompanied by a blue and white striped canopy behind it.